 When you hear bad news of events that are occurring in your country, does it ever make you cry with sadness, anger, or frustration?
 Does it make you feel powerless, that there is nothing that you can do?
 Although of course, we all feel that someone, should do something!
-We need to remind ourselves that when we have a strong reaction to bad news, it should always create in us one action – to take it straight to God?
+But if we have a strong reaction to bad news, do we take it straight to God?
 Nehemiah’s prayer is an example of someone whose reaction to bad news drove them into action.

 This was not a hasty reaction, this was a prayed through, thought out action.Tweet

 When we feel strongly about something we need to check and examine prayerfully our reaction.
-Is it care and concern for others, and for the honour of God’s Name, or anger, resentment, and frustration?
-If it is the latter, then are those painful emotions, rooted in past hurts, which still need to be healed and forgiven?
-If it is the former, then prayerfully we seek God as He stirs and challenges our hearts.
-God provokes a response from us, that we might act, and work for change and restoration.
+Is it care and concern for others, and for the honor of God’s Name, or anger, resentment, and frustration?
+If it is the latter, then are those painful emotions rooted in past hurts which still need to be healed and forgiven?
+If it is the former, then we prayerfully seek God as He stirs and challenges our hearts.
+God provokes a response from us, so that we act, working for change and restoration.

-“Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.”Frances of Assisi
+“Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.”Francis of Assisi

 The necessary is always prayer, the beginning of any change.
-Through prayer we begin to see the possible.
-How to start where we are, and to use what we have in front of us.
-Then, as we do what we can, by taking a first step of faith, we place the outcome in God’s hands.
+Through prayer we begin to see the possibilities – to start where we are, and to use what we have in front of us.
+Then, as we do what we can, by taking the first step of faith, we place the outcome in God’s hands.

 The impossible is always what God does, and we give all the glory to Him.
 But the someone who should do something could be you….